Rasperised/Interactive-Geriatric-Games/unity/TargetBall/README.md

 ## Target Ball Game

 This folder contains two verions of the Target Ball rehabilitation game, each exploring a different control method.
-Both versions use the arm movement rehabilitation device.

 - **Arc Version:** Ball movement follows a curved path controlled by arm tilt input.
 - **Vertical Version:** Ball movement is controlled using vertical arm displacement.